sevkw/zoomcamp_de_project/week1_data_ingestion_postgres_docker/README.md

 - list the docker networks [documentation](https://docs.docker.com/engine/reference/commandline/network_ls/)
 - docker build command [documentation](https://docs.docker.com/engine/reference/commandline/build/)
 - [this section of the zoomcamp video](https://youtu.be/ae-CV2KfoN0?feature=shared&t=1282) trouble shoots the issue when running `docker run` in the ec2 terminal; and here is [the docker reference](https://docs.docker.com/engine/install/linux-postinstall/) to run docker commands without `sudo`
+- Forward port to local machine on VS Code [reference](https://code.visualstudio.com/docs/editor/port-forwarding#:~:text=How%20to%20use%20local%20port%20forwarding,-First%2C%20you%20need&text=Then%2C%20navigate%20to%20the%20Ports,above%20command%20is%20port%203000.), and it was explained in [this part of the zoomcamp video](https://youtu.be/ae-CV2KfoN0?feature=shared)